sjha6324/Doc/Puppetserver_agent_on_lxc.md

 wget https://apt.puppetlabs.com/puppet6-release-focal.deb
 ```

-2. Once the download is complete, install the package by using:
+1.2 Once the download is complete, install the package by using:

 ```bash
 sudo dpkg -i puppet6-release-focal.deb
 ```

-3. Update the package repository one more time:
+1.3 Update the package repository one more time:

 ```bash
 sudo apt-get update -y
 ```

- 4. Install the Puppet agent by using:
+ 1.4 Install the Puppet agent by using:

 ```bash
 sudo apt-get install puppet-agent -y
 ```

-5. Open the Puppet configuration file:
+1.5 pen the Puppet configuration file:

 ```bash
 sudo vi /etc/puppetlabs/puppet/puppet.conf
 ```

-6. Add the following lines to the end of the Puppet configuration file to define the Puppet master information:
+1.6 Add the following lines to the end of the Puppet configuration file to define the Puppet master information:

 ```bash
 [main]